- Employee Management

 - Making people feel expendable

 If you're doing any of these things, cut it out now.
-Refusal to do so will virtually guarantee high employee turnover.
+Refusal to do so will virtually guarantee high employee turnover rate.

-Lack of diversity leads to uniformity of ideas and action.
+Lack of diversity in the workplace leads to uniformity of ideas and action.
 That can cause a pretty big disconnect between you and the community or customers that you serve.

 Diversity is something employees prefer as well because they realise it's the 21st Century, and pretty much every single industry is a global one.
 Seek and provide opportunities to people from every possible background, and you'll be better equipped to compete at that level.

-So what's the cost of high employee turnover?
+So what's the cost of high staff turnover?

 Let's continue.
 But a word of warning.
 This isn't for the faint of heart.